Top 101 Roman Numeral Tattoo Ideas – [2022 Inspiration Guide]

 What do Roman numerals mean in tattoos?

 Roman numerals are often used in tattoos to represent important dates and times.
-While standard numbers could do the job, Roman numerals with their mix of sharp, clean lines and angles (most often represented by the letters “V” “X” “M” “L” and “I” make it much more stylized, streamlined and elegant than the numbers we typically use.
-They are balanced and complimentary in both size and shape when grouped together.
-Roman numerals also offer up a more sophisticated and refined appearance than the standard set of 0 to 9 digits.
-Because there are only 7 digits used and ones like “C” representing 100 and “D” representing 500 are often rare, the number combinations can be very streamlined and create visually appealing patterns.
+While standard numbers could do the job, Roman numerals V, X, M, L, and I, with their mix of sharp, clean lines and angles, make it much more stylized, streamlined and elegant than the Arabic numerals we typically use.
+They are balanced and complementary in both size and shape when grouped together.
+Roman numerals also offer up a more sophisticated and refined appearance than the Arabic numeral set of 0 to 9 digits.
+Because there are only 7 digits used and ones like C representing 100 and D representing 500 are often rare, the number combinations can be very streamlined and create visually appealing patterns.

 Symbols are popular in many tattoo designs, and Roman numerals offer an ancient, runic quality that can elevate a design to a higher standard.
 For many, this gives weight to significant dates like birthdays, or those in which loved ones have died, by commemorating them in a more ancient, stoic fashion.

 Roman numerals don’t have a hard and fast set of rules governing their usage either, although there is a commonly accepted usage.
-For instance, most of us understand “IV” to be “4,” there is also precedent for the use of “IIII” to stand in for the number as well.
-The Colosseum in Rome uses the “IIII” formation to indicate the number “4.”
-This allows for greater latitude in deciding how your tattoo is going to look – the design can accommodate either method to make a more symbolic pattern.
+For instance, most of us understand IV to be 4, there is also precedent for the use of IIII to stand in for the number as well.
+The Colosseum in Rome uses IIII to indicate the number 4.
+This allows for greater latitude in deciding how your tattoo is going to look; the design can accommodate either method to make a more symbolic pattern.

-Because date tattoos often contain heavy personal significance, Roman numeral tattoos are deeply meaningful to those that wear them.
+Because date tattoos often contain heavy personal significance, Roman numeral tattoos are deeply meaningful to those who wear them.

 How much is a Roman numeral tattoo?